 We thank the Regina and area residents that have supported this community initiative with their patronage and participation.

 Winners of the 2016 Best Decorated Festival Displays Announced! – See Winner & Runner up in each Category on Right Side Column.
 Come out and see the homes in the community and see if you can guess which ones they are.

 Please adhere to the mandatory one way traffic, during operational hours.

 Hot beverages available at the gate, will help get you in the Spirit of the Season!

-December 23rd, NRG was very proud to showcase country recording artist, Justin LaBrash, will hopefully be back this year at the main site of Candy Cane Lane.
-He performed some of his 12 days of Christmas and previewed his upcoming new release single coming out in February.
+Country recording artist, Justin LaBrash, will hopefully be back this year at the main site of Candy Cane Lane.
+Last Season, he performed some of his 12 days of Christmas and previewed his new release single.
 Check out his facebook page (Justin LaBrash singer/songwriter) as well as his website https://www.labrash.net/ .
 Justin has been a long time volunteer elf at CCLHLF.
 CD’s will be available for purchase until the festival closes on December 24th.

 Merry Christmas & Happy Holidays!